nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 Multiprocessing is suitable when:

  * your computational resources have many CPU cores.
-On Mahuika, you can access up to 36 cores (72 hyperthreads).
+On Mahuika, you can access up to 36 cores (72 hyperthreads) within a single node.
  * you have a large number of tasks that need to be executed in any order

 ### Pros